jfarley248/iTunes_Backup_Reader/README.md

                         root of drive
   -r, --recreate        Tries to recreate folder structure for unencrypted
                         backups
+  -d, --decrypt         Just decrypts the backup into an unecrypted, unparsed
+                        format
   -p PASSWORD           Password for encrypted backups

 ```